watchduck/split_audiobooks/README.md

 ## usage

-* use a program like aax2mp3 to create the long mp3
+* create the uncut mp3

 * create a working folder (This is where all the following steps happen.)

-* move the long mp3 there and call it `uncut.mp3`
+* move the uncut mp3 there and call it `uncut.mp3`

 * put `audible_to_audacity.py` and `audacity_to_mp3splt.py` there

-* copy the chapter list from Audible to `audible_chapters.txt`
+* copy the chapter list from Audible to `audible_chapters.txt` (keeping only the chapter names and times)

-* (adapt the regex in `audible_to_audacity.py` if the lines in your chapter list look different)

 * run `audible_to_audacity.py`, which will create `audacity_labels_in.txt`

-* (If you are fine with the makeshift chapter names and the times in that file, you could just skip the Audacity part, and rename it to `audacity_labels_out.txt`.)

-* open `uncut.mp3` in Audacity and import the labels in `audacity_labels_in.txt`
+* open `uncut.mp3` in Audacity and import `audacity_labels_in.txt`

-* modify chapter names and times as you wish (Make sure to enter names that will sort the files in the correct order.
-This usually requires starting the file name with a number - starting with leading zeros if necessary.)
+* modify chapter names and times as you wish (The default chapter names are numbers with leading zeros.
+If you remove them, make sure to add other prefixes that sort the files in the correct order.)

 * export the labels as `audacity_labels_out.txt`